MicrosoftDocs/power-platform/power-platform/developer/catalog/events.md

 ---
-title: "Catalog for Power Platform Events reference (preview)"
+title: "Catalog in Power Platform Events reference"
-description: "Subscribe to events that notify you when changes occur in the catalog for Power Platform"
+description: "Subscribe to events that notify you when changes occur in the catalog in Power Platform"
 author: derekkwanpm
 ms.author: derekkwan
 ms.subservice: developer